AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 1. `FROM`

-...
+1. `WHERE`

-2. `GROUP BY`
+1. `GROUP BY`

-3. `HAVING`
+1. `HAVING`

-4. `SELECT`
+1. `SELECT`

-5. `ORDER BY`
+1. `ORDER BY`

 Following the `FROM` and others, Window functions are evaluated in the `SELECT` statement but separate from the `GROUP BY` operation statements.
-Itzik Ben-Gan in his book XXX describes this very well, where we can think of the two - When the aggregation happens with a `GROUP BY` and the window functions - occurring in two different contexts.
+Itzik Ben-Gan in his book XXX describes this very well, where we can think of the two - When the aggregation happens with a `GROUP BY` and the window functions - occurring in two different contexts:

 XXX QUOTE?
 XXX

-The `GROUP BY` occurs, we `SELECT` the relevant columns we want in our aggregation, and any window function in the `SELECT` is **evaluated on the post-aggregated data!**
+The `GROUP BY` occurs, we `SELECT` the relevant columns we want in our aggregation, and any window function in the `SELECT` is **evaluated on the post-aggregated data!** In a sense we reference the already-aggregated column `SUM(Amount)` as a column to sort our ranking window function we're creating.

-### Aggregating the Aggregated data
+#### Aggregating the Aggregated data

-The previous example opens up an opportunity to use our aggregate results within a window function.
-There we used it as an ordering clause in a window function, but can we use other forms of aggregation within the window function that reference the previous aggregation?
-That is, **aggregated what we just aggregated?**
+**The previous example opens up an opportunity to use our aggregate results within a window function.** There we used it as an ordering clause in a window function, but can we use other forms of aggregation within the window function that reference the previous aggregation?
+That is, **aggregate what we just aggregated in the `GROUP BY`?**

 Let's take an example to better explore this: How would you aggregate the total amount each user received, and the proportion of that amount out of the total funds for all users?
 And more specifically, can you do this in one query?